VMBlakelock/saute-and-skewers-greekfood/README.md

   - Researching carousel functionality.

 - [Materialize](https://materializecss.com/)
-  - Documentation and code on Navbar and CSS colours.
+  - Documentation and code on Navbar, CSS colours and carousel.

 - [Balsamiq](https://balsamiq.com/)
   - Used for creating the wireframes.